-Harassment and bullying shall mean the creation of a hostile environment by conduct or by threats, intimidation or abuse, including cyberbullying, that:
+Harassment and bullying shall mean the creation of a hostile environment by conduct or by threats, intimidation or abuse, including cyberbullying, that (please see section IX.
+ANTI-BULLYING AND HARASSMENT POLICY):

-- Has or would have the effect of unreasonably and substantially interfering with a student's educational performance, opportunities or benefits, or mental, emotional or physical well-being; or - 2.
+- 1. Has or would have the effect of unreasonably and substantially interfering with a student's educational performance, opportunities or benefits, or mental, emotional or physical well-being; or - 2.
 Reasonably causes or would reasonably be expected to cause a student to fear for their physical safety; or - 3.
 Reasonably causes or would reasonably be expected to cause physical injury or emotional harm to a student; or - 4.
 Occurs off school property and creates or would foreseeably create a risk of substantial disruption within the school environment, where it is foreseeable that the conduct, threats, intimidation, or abuse might reach school property.